Shresth72/microservices_architecture_and_deployment/Readme.md

-# Microservices Architecture in nodeJs / rust (rocket.rs)
+# Microservices Architecture in node.js / rust (rocket.rs)

 **Initial Implementation**
 -
 - Multiple services that communicate through message broker (Apache Kafka / RabbitMQ)
 - Nginx to act as reverse proxy for managing request APIs from client
-- Dockerized Images for database, services and reverse proxy to make it easily deployable on cloud
+- Docker Images for database, services and reverse proxy to make it easily deployable on cloud

 **RCP Implementation**
 -